 Size: 494 acres

-Currently, this southern Mexico community has grown to 37 families (189 people) and 4 are waiting for land.
+This southern Mexico community grew to 30 families (190 people) and 4 additional families who are waiting for land.
 With extensive experience growing corn, beans and peppers and raising sheep and poultry, each family farms on about 10-12 acres and lives in wood homes equipped with electricity, running water and latrines.
 An established local leadership represents the needs and interests of the members of Nueva Palestina, including health issues and organic farming projects.
 The children can attend the local school up to the fourth grade and participate in a school garden where they learn how to grow different types of vegetables.
-Nueva Palestina would greatly benefit from environmental and economic investment to improve land quality and increase the families incomes, potentially preventing the need that many have faced to migrate from the community for work.